 There are 8 species of bears in the world today: - American Black Bear - Polar Bear - Brown Bear - Sloth Bear - Sun Bear - Giant Panda - Andean Bear - Asiatic Black Bear.

-Our first four programs plus the upcoming Season of the Bear #6 on DVD focus on the American Black Bear.
-We have filmed black bears for over 25 years, in North Georgia, East Tennessee, and Western and Eastern North Carolina.
+Our first four programs focus on the American Black Bear.
+We have personally filmed black bears for over 25 years, in North Georgia, East Tennessee, and Western and Eastern North Carolina.
 Additionally, for our fifth program about Asia bears, we obtained photos and video footage from Borneo, Sri Lanka, China and Zoo Atlanta.
 For our sixth bear program, we show Grizzly Bears, American Black Bears, and Polar Bears from us and many agencies and photographers.
 (Although there are 8 species of bears, each species may have one or more sub-species.
-For instance, Grizzly Bear and Kodiak Bear are sub-species of Brown Bear. and Kermode Bear and Glacier Bear are sub-species of American Black Bear.
+For instance, Grizzly Bear and Kodiak Bear are sub-species of Brown Bear. and Kermode Bear and Glacier Bear are sub-species of American Black Bear.)